Alcohol Research Group

 With heavy drinking peak frequency largely unchanged and young women engaging in heavy drinking more often than the previous generation, Williams and colleagues call for more preventative approaches that will help reduce alcohol use in young people overall.

-“If we want to see heavy drinking drop, interventions that target specific groups are needed along with research that focuses on racial/ethnic and gender disparities.
+“If we want to see heavy drinking drop, interventions that target specific groups are needed along with research that focuses on racial/ethnic and sex disparities.
 Only then can we ensure that prevention efforts will be appropriate and effective.”

 The study was funded by the National Institute on Alcohol Abuse and Alcoholism and is available online October 31, 2017 in the journal Alcoholism: Clinical and Experimental Research.
 Other Alcohol Research Group co-authors included Nina Mulia, Katherine J. Karriker-Jaffe, and Camillia Lui.